 IS SHE A GOOD MEDIATOR, SEEING ALL SIDES OF A SITUATION?
 Yes

-Based on the answers in the interview, in addition to what you already know about your character, you can then go on to determine their Enneagram type.
+Now, based on the answers in the interview in addition to what we already know about our character through brainstorming, we can then go on to determine her Enneagram type.

 What is the Enneagram?

 “[The Enneagram is] an ancient body of wisdom that identifies nine core personality types and how each sees and interacts with the world.” -- The Road Back to You, Discover Your Enneagram